lahsivjar/stomp-test-docker-image/README.md

 - STOMP endpoint with sockjs at `/handler`
 - Health check endpoint at `/health`
+- A ping pong message controller with text response.
+When a message is sent to `/app/text/ping` topic then it responsds with a text `pong`
-- A ping pong message controller.
-When a message is sent to `/app/ping` topic then it responds with a pong in the following format:
+- A ping pong message controller with json response.
+When a message is sent to `/app/json/ping` topic then it responds with a pong in the following format:
     ```
     {
       "msg": "pong"